Ringedal/andreasringedal/_posts/2016-07-14-electrolux.md

 4. Satisfaction questionnaire
 5. Semi-structured post-use interview

+{% include figure.html file="acreo-ux-lab-1.jpg" alt="Acreo UX lab" %}

+Although participants weren’t aware of the number of people watching they did sense the presence of others.
+It was a challenge to make participants feel comfortable doing the test, especially for the part when they pretended to operate a washing machine by clicking on a paper prototype.

+{% include figure.html file="acreo-ux-lab-3.jpg" alt="Acreo UX lab" %}

+Usually, you quickly get a feeling for in what part of the test most test persons are going to struggle.
+It’s easy to judge too soon and draw conclusions, but as long as you continue to ask open questions and make sure they resonate about their actions, the unexpected insights will come.

 #### In retrospect:
-* Usability testing is necessary and fun
-* This is how you catch the unexpected insights early
+* Usability testing is how you catch the unexpected ideas early
-* A well-structured test and report have a bigger impact within the organization
+* A well-structured test and report have a more significant impact within the organisation

 {% include figure.html file="electrolux-aeg-app-2.jpg" alt="Phone with AEG My App interface" %}